MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 Fitting all available distributions to data
 '''''''''''''''''''''''''''''''''''''''''''

 To fit all of the `distributions available <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html>`_ in ``reliability``, is a similar process to fitting a specific distribution.
 The user needs to specify the failures and any right censored data.
 The Beta distribution will only be fitted if you specify data that is in the range 0 to 1.
 The selection of what can be fitted is all done automatically based on the data provided.
+Manual exclusion of certain datasets is also possible.

 Inputs:

 -   failures - an array or list of the failure times.
--   right_censored - an array or list of the right failure times.
+-   right_censored - an array or list of the right censored failure times.
 -   sort_by - goodness of fit test to sort results by.
 Must be either 'BIC','AIC', or 'AD'.
 Default is BIC.
+-   exclude - list or array of strings specifying which distributions to exclude.
+Default is None.
+Options are Weibull_2P, Weibull_3P, Normal_2P, Gamma_2P, Loglogistic_2P, Gamma_3P, Lognormal_2P, Lognormal_3P, Loglogistic_3P, Gumbel_2P, Exponential_2P, Exponential_1P, Beta_2P
 -   show_histogram_plot - True/False.
 Defaults to True.
 Will show the PDF and CDF of the fitted distributions along with a histogram of the failure data.
 -   show_PP_plot - True/False.
 Defaults to True.
 Provides a comparison of parametric vs non-parametric fit using a `semiparametric Probability-Probability (PP) plot <https://reliability.readthedocs.io/en/latest/Probability-Probability%20plots.html#semiparametric-probability-probability-plot>`_ for each fitted distribution.
 -   show_probability_plot - True/False.
 Defaults to True.
 Provides a `probability plot <https://reliability.readthedocs.io/en/latest/Probability%20plots.html>`_ of each of the fitted distributions.